SGDInstitute/apollo/content/collections/pages/sgdinstitute/transgender-justice.md

             marks:
               -
                 type: italic
             text: 'Closed captioning and ASL interpretation will be available.
-Registration and more details forthcoming.'
+Registration and details forthcoming.'
       -
         type: paragraph
       -